 The Flinn Scholarship is a competitive, merit-based scholarship for Arizona high-school seniors.
-We received more than 1,000 applications from the Class of 2024 for the 20 scholarships that will be announced in April.
+For instance, we received more than 1,000 applications from the Class of 2024 for the 20 scholarships.

 Despite these steep odds, we sincerely encourage all qualified students to apply.
 Year after year, new Scholars tell us how unlikely they saw their own prospects—and how glad they are that they applied nonetheless.